 We all know communication is very important for any project (more so when working remotely).
 I'm proactive and will always reply to your emails (not to spammers!).
 I have a good grasp of the English language (and Greek and a bit of Swahili), often end up editing or proofreading the project that I am working on - working with Editors came in very useful.

 Working independently requires constant adaptation, flexibility and have a' can do' attitude.
 It has given me the opportunity to manage all aspects of the creative process; from generating ideas, to taking them from conception to production.
 I’m able to manage multiple projects with pretty good problem solving skills, responsive to deadlines, project schedules and (most of the time) restrictive budgets.

 Bonus points!
 I have worked in IT Support, so can fix the odd computer problem.

 The true benefits of learning aren’t in school but in our professional life.
 We know what we are taught in schools is not what happens in the real world.
-When I was doing my degree Flash was in, now it can be done with HTML5/CSS 3 (HTML is the new Flash (Note: go to the website only if you have nothing else to do!!).
+When I was doing my degree Flash was in, now it can be done with HTML5/CSS 3 (HTML is the new Flash (Note: go to the website only if you have nothing better to do!!).
 A lot of what I know in web design is autodidact, I'm constantly picking up new skills.
-Still if you think formal education is important, I am educated to a hard-earned degree level.
+Still if you think formal education is important, I am educated to a hard-earned degree.

 Learning should be a lifelong pursuit, not only to improve ourselves but to keep up with rapidly changing world.